 In same mixing bowl, stir together oats, sugar, honey, butter, cinnamon and salt.

 Bake for 40 to 45 minutes until fruit is tender and topping is browned.

 Serve hot, eat for desserts or even a delicious breakfast!
-(That's what you can do with healthy holistic baking!)
+(That's what you can do with healthy holistic treats and baking!)